-(a) Use Alternate IV of the FAR provision at 52.215-20, Requirements for Cost or Pricing Data or Information Other Than Cost or Pricing Data, for MAS solicitations to provide the format for submission of information other than cost or pricing data for MAS solicitations.
-To provide uniformity in requests under the MAS program, you should insert the following in paragraph (b) of the provision:

-(1) An offer prepared and submitted in accordance with the clause at 552.212-70, Preparation of Offer (Multiple Award Schedule).

-(2) Commercial sales practices.
-When the solicitation contains the basic clause 552.238-80 Industrial Funding Fee and Sales Reporting, the Offeror must submit information in the format provided in this solicitation in accordance with the instructions at Figure 515.4-2 of the GSA Acquisition Regulation (48 CFR 515.4-2), or submit information in the Offeror's own format.

-(3) Any additional supporting information requested by the Contracting Officer.
-The Contracting Officer may require additional supporting information, but only to the extent necessary to determine whether the price(s) offered is fair and reasonable.

-(4) By submission of an offer in response to this solicitation, the Offeror grants the Contracting Officer or an authorized representative the right to examine, at any time before initial award, books, records, documents, papers, and other directly pertinent records to verify the pricing, sales and other data related to the supplies or services proposed in order to determine the reasonableness of price(s).
-Access does not extend to Offeror's cost or profit information or other data relevant solely to the Offeror's determination of the prices to be offered in the catalog or marketplace.

-(b) When the contract contains the basic clause 552.238-80 Industrial Funding Fee and Sales Reporting, insert the following format for commercial sales practices in the exhibits or attachments section of the solicitation and resulting contract (see FAR 12.303).
+- (a) Use Alternate IV of the FAR provision at 52.215-20, Requirements for Cost or Pricing Data or Information Other Than Cost or Pricing Data, for MAS solicitations to provide the format for submission of information other than cost or pricing data for MAS solicitations.
+To provide uniformity in requests under the MAS program, you should insert the following in paragraph (b) of the provision: - (1) An offer prepared and submitted in accordance with the clause at 552.212-70, Preparation of Offer (Multiple Award Schedule). - (2) Commercial sales practices.
+When the solicitation contains the basic clause 552.238-80 Industrial Funding Fee and Sales Reporting, the Offeror must submit information in the format provided in this solicitation in accordance with the instructions at Figure 515.4-2 of the GSA Acquisition Regulation (48 CFR 515.4-2), or submit information in the Offeror's own format. - (3) Any additional supporting information requested by the Contracting Officer.
+The Contracting Officer may require additional supporting information, but only to the extent necessary to determine whether the price(s) offered is fair and reasonable. - (4) By submission of an offer in response to this solicitation, the Offeror grants the Contracting Officer or an authorized representative the right to examine, at any time before initial award, books, records, documents, papers, and other directly pertinent records to verify the pricing, sales and other data related to the supplies or services proposed in order to determine the reasonableness of price(s).
+Access does not extend to Offeror's cost or profit information or other data relevant solely to the Offeror's determination of the prices to be offered in the catalog or marketplace. - (b) When the contract contains the basic clause 552.238-80 Industrial Funding Fee and Sales Reporting, insert the following format for commercial sales practices in the exhibits or attachments section of the solicitation and resulting contract (see FAR 12.303).

-Name of Offeror

-COMMERCIAL SALES PRACTICES FORMAT

-\ SIN(s)

-NOTE: Please refer to Clause 552.212-71, Preparation of Offer (Multiple Award Schedule), for additional information concerning your offer.
-Provide the following information for each SIN (or group of SINs or Sub SIN for which information is the same).

-(1) Provide the dollar value of sales to the general public at or based on an established catalog or market price during the previous 12-month period or the offerors last fiscal year: \$\\\\\\.
-State beginning and ending of the 12 month period.
-Beginning \\\\\\\ ending \\\\\\.
-In the event that a dollar value is not an appropriate measure of the sales, provide and describe your own measure of the sales of the item(s).

-(2) Show your total projected annual sales to the Government under this contract for the contract term, excluding options, for each SIN offered.
+Clause 552.212-71 , Prepar ' - ES FORMAT Award Schedule), for add group of SINs or Sub SIN the previous 12-month period.
+Beginning eriod or the offerors last fiscal year: \$ In the event th on an established catalog State beginning and e nat a dollar value is not an s). nding of the 12 month (2) Show your total projected annual sales to the Government under this contract for the contract term, excluding options, for each SIN offered.
 If you currently hold a Federal Supply Schedule contract for the SIN the total projected annual sales should be based on your most recent 12months of sales under that contract.
-SIN\$

-DII . Ψ

-SIN \$

-SIN \$

-(3) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), are the discounts and any concessions which you offer the Government equal to or better than your best price (discount and concessions in any combination) offered to any customer acquiring the same items regardless of quantity or terms and conditions?
-YES\\\\\ NO\\\\\ (See definition of "concession" and "discount" in 552.212-70.)

-(4) (a) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), provide information as requested for each SIN (or group of SINs for which the information is the same) in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.
+SIN written discounting policy your best price (discoun cies), are the discounts and and concessions in any o d any concessions which combination) offered to a sales practices in the everyou offer the Government of "concession" and "discontinuation of "concession" and "continuation of "concession" and "continuation of "concession" and "continuation of "concession" and "continuation of "continuation at equal to or better than e same items regardless (4) (a) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), provide information as requested for each SIN (or group of SINs for which the information is the same) in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.
 The information should be provided in the chart below or in an equivalent format developed by the offeror.
 Rows should be added to accommodate as many customers as required.

-Column 1 Column 2 Column 3 Column 4 Column 5 Customer Discount Quantity/Volume FOB Term Concessions chart ever result in better discounts (lower prices) or concessions than indicated?
-YES NO. If YES, explain deviations in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.
+Column 1 Customer Column 2 Discount Column 3 Quantity/Volume Column 4 FOB Term Column 5 Concessions